Ondansetron (Zofran) in Drug & Alcohol Detox

 • Eat small amounts of food

-Keeping up with these nutrition basics helps the body better self-heal, prevents complications, and allows other medications to work to work properly.
+Keeping up with these nutrition basics helps the body better self-heal, prevents complications, and allows other medications to work properly.

 How Ondansetron (Zofran) Blocks Nausea Signals During Detox